philippbayer/blerg/content/posts/2025_08_28_Naur_for_LLMs/index.md

 Peter Naur wrote this in 1985, 'Programming as Theory Building'.

-    In terms of Ryle’s notion of theory, what has to be built by the programmer is a theory of how certain affairs of the world will be handled by, or supported by, a computer program.
-On the Theory Building View of programming the theory built by the programmers has primacy over such other products as program texts, user documentation, and additional documentation such as specifications
+> In terms of Ryle’s notion of theory, what has to be built by the programmer is a theory of how certain affairs of the world will be handled by, or supported by, a computer program.
+On the Theory Building View of programming the theory built by the programmers has primacy over such other products as program texts, user documentation, and additional documentation such as specifications.
+{cite=https://gwern.net/doc/cs/algorithm/1985-naur.pdf caption='Naur 1985, Programming as Theory Building'}

 Naur's dea was that most of the time writing code is figuring out that Theory - that's why it's far easier writing a program the second time around, you have the Theory now, the second time around you're just writing boilerplate.